b3r8/example_minio/README.md

 # Minio example

-This repository contains code for a simple upload and download example using the object storage suite Minio
+This repository contains code for a simple upload and download example using the object storage suite Minio.

+For more info about minio: https://min.io

 ## Requirements